phishx-docs/phishx-docs.github.io/docs/en/guide/people/results/README.md

 ---
-title: Results Lists
+title: Results lists
 tags:
   - People
   - Lists
   - Targets
   - Contacts
 ---
-# Results Lists
+# Results lists

 ::: tip Results of your campaigns
 Result lists help to send new campaigns to people who have not been trained or interacted with your message.